plone/plone.app.mosaic/README.rst

 Javascript development
 ----------------------

-Plone Mosaic requirs a javascript bundle, which must be manually build for Plone 4.3.x as follows:
+Plone Mosaic requires javascript and css bundles, which are automatically build for Plone 5.x, but which must be manually build for Plone 4.3.x as
+follows:

 .. code:: bash

    $ npm install
    $ make clean all mode=release

-The bundle can also be built with sourcemaps and watched for changes with:
+The bundle can also be built with source maps and watched for changes with:

 .. code:: bash